 If you want to continue to colour and highlight that is okay.
 You can add Olaplex 1 and 2 when you get your color done at the stylist as these are professional products.
-For at home treatments consider Olaplex 0 and 3.
+For at home treatments consider Olaplex No. 0 and No. 3.
 Note that these are neither a deep conditioner nor a protein treatment.
 They are a patented hair bond rebuilder and can be used weekly.

 5. Use as little heat as possible.